Top rural recruiting tips for any company

 After the pandemic, employers are continuing to update their safety processes to minimize risks and keep their teams healthy.
 While these procedures can help keep your workers safe, many are still hesitant to work in enclosed warehouses or in close proximity to others on construction sites.

 Note your company’s updated safety process on your website and applications.
 This shows candidates that you’re a proactive employer and prioritize the health and wellness of your workforce.
-Since numerous variants appear over time, be sure to update your Covid-19 protocols as necessary, along with your on-site safety procedures.
+Be sure to communicate your on-site safety procedures and any changes that may occur.

-How teaming with a staffing agency can help fill ROLES in rural areas
+How teaming with a staffing agency can help fill jobs in rural areas

 PeopleReady offers nationwide recruitment resources with the focused and personalized options you need in your local area.
 With our active presence in more than 600 communities throughout North America, our temp staffing experts can help you find part-time and temporary workers with a variety of skills and experience.
 See the benefits of having staffing support on a national level here.